xavier150/convert-video-for-Resolve/README.md

 # Tuto
 - Run ConvertVideoForResolve.py with Python.
 - Place your video file(s) in "Source" folder.
-- Run ConvertVideoForResolve.py with Python.
+- Follow the steps in the script.
 - Get your converted video file(s) from "Converted" folder.